harding/old-docs-history-bitcoin.org/en/developer-guide.md

 spending and modification of previous transaction records, using proofs of work verified by the peer-to-peer network to maintain a global consensus.

-This document provides detailed explanations about the functionning of this system along with security advices for risk assessment and tools for using block chain data.
+This document provides detailed explanations about the functioning of this system along with security advices for risk assessment and tools for using block chain data.